JoernMarc/equity-scenario-simulato/doc/STYLE_GUIDE.md

 - **Font Sizes:** The app supports dynamic font sizing via classes on the `<body>` (`font-size-sm`, `font-size-base`, etc.).
 Use relative units (`rem`, `em`) where possible.
 - **Contrast:** Always use the theme color variables, as the High Contrast theme is specifically designed to meet WCAG AA/AAA contrast ratios.
 - **Focus Management:** Ensure all interactive elements have clear focus states.
-Use `focus:ring-2 focus:ring-offset-2 ring-theme-interactive`.
+Use `focus:ring-2 focus:ring-offset-2 ring-interactive`.
 For modals and dialogs, ensure focus is trapped and returned to the trigger element on close.
 - **ARIA Roles:** Use appropriate ARIA attributes (`aria-label`, `aria-expanded`, `role="dialog"`, etc.) to provide context to screen readers.

 ---

 ## 5. Icons

-Icons are implemented as individual React components in `components/icons/`.
+Icons are implemented as individual React components in `src/styles/icons/`.
 They are SVGs that accept a `className` prop, allowing their size and color to be controlled via Tailwind utilities (e.g., `<PlusIcon className="w-5 h-5 text-current" />`).